What to do in a domestic violence situation

 You will then be asked to enter a guilty or not guilty plea, and the judge will decide whether to allow you bail.
 Remember that your domestic violence attorney can always negotiate terms for your benefit and protect your rights.

-If the charges are severe, the judge will usually issue an injunction known as a no contact, no return order.
+If the charges are severe, the accuser may address a protective order attorney to request legal protection, and the judge will usually issue an injunction known as a no contact, no return order.
 This means you are not allowed to communicate with the plaintiff (the accuser) and the family under any circumstances.

 Phone calls, emails, texts, and notes sent through friends are forbidden, and you are not allowed to return home.
 If you violate these orders, it will only lead to worse accusations.
 Your defense attorney can file a motion to modify your no-contact order and even communicate with the spouse or the family for reconciliation.